I’m giving up more than I should

 James doesn’t let his surprise show at this change of tactic.
 Right now, he’s merely a mouthpiece for R’s vengeance.

 “So I’ve decided that you’re going to rot instead, in the place you fear more than anything.
 You’re going to spend the rest of your miserable, worthless life behind bars knowing that all your money and your precious Network are gone.
-That everything you’ve worked and tried to achieve has amounted to nothing and there is no escape.
+That everything you’ve worked for has amounted to nothing and there is no escape.
 And when death finally comes for you, you fucking bastard, you’re going to welcome it with open arms, begging for it to take you.”

 R finishes his rant with a stuttering breath and James calmly shifts his grip on the gun, using it to knock Max unconscious.